 Start the hike at the trailhead just outside town at the parking area at the end of Avenida San Martín.
 Register here if you are going to camp.
 Registration is free.

 The trail starts with a steep uphill and some steps.
-In the first kilometer there are nice views of the Río de las Vueltas riverbed, continue to the well-signposted Laguna Capri, a beautiful lake with its own campground.
-There is a nice viewpoint of the Fitz Roy Range here.
-The laguna is 4km about 1 hour and 15 minutes’ walk from the visitors center.
+In the first kilometer, there are nice views of the Río de las Vueltas riverbed, continuing to the well-signposted Laguna Capri, a beautiful lake with its own campground, this is the first viewpoint.
+Nice views of Fitz Roy Range here on a clear day.
+The laguna is 4km about 1 hour and 15 minutes walk from the visitors center.

-The popular Poincenot campground is just over an hours hike from Laguna Capri. (about another 4 km) If you are camping this is the end of day one, find a spot to pitch your tent, get some water in the river and make a cup of coffee!
-If you are pushing on it is about another hour of hiking from the campsite to Laguna de Los Tres (3 to 4 km/2.5 miles).
+The popular Camp Poincenot is just over an hour’s hike from Laguna Capri. (about another 4 km) If you are camping this is the end of day one, find a spot to pitch your tent, get some water in the river, and make a cup of coffee!
+If you are pushing on it is a great spot to take a break before continuing on for about another hour to the campsite to Laguna de Los Tres (3 to 4 km/2.5 miles).

 Campamento Pointcenot to Laguna de Los Tres (4 km)

 After leaving the campsite and crossing Rio Blanco the climbing starts with about 400m to ascend in the last 2 kilometers.
+This is a strenuous hike.
 Loose scree is the last hurdle on this challenging hike to reach the lake.
 The trail leads onto a moraine overlooking the Laguna de Los Tres, with the glaciers, and three massive peaks behind it.
-The views here are truly spectacular.
+The views of the surrounding landscape are truly spectacular.

-Don’t miss the spectacular Laguna Sucia a stones throw away!
-To see another amazing cobalt lake, walk along the well-marked half-a-mile (700m) trail to the left of Laguna de Los Tres to a viewpoint of Laguna Sucia, a amazing lake that is not as well known.
+Don’t miss the Laguna Sucia a stone’s throw away for another amazing view!
+To see this beautiful cobalt lake, walk along the well-marked half-a-mile (700m) trail to the left of Laguna de Los Tres to a viewpoint of Laguna Sucia, an amazing lake that is not as well known.

 Laguna de Los Tres to El Chalten (12 km)